alexjeffburke/unassessed/README.md

 ### `.toEqual()`

 This assertion enforces the subject and its spec to be exactly equal.
-In the simple case, for strings we imagine that the strings should be the same:
+In the simple case, we imagine that the subject and value strings should be the same:

 ```js
 assess("foo").toEqual("foo");